solliancenet/microsoft-mysql-developer-guide/artifacts/01-ClassicDeploy/README.md

 # Classic Deployment to PHP enabled IIS server

 This is a simple app that runs PHP code to connect to a MYSQL database.

-## Test the PHP Setup

-1. Open a chrome browser window
-2. Navigate to `http://localhost:8080/default.php`, **Hello World** should be displayed.
-3. Navigate to `http://localhost:8080/database.php`, **12 results** should be displayed.
+These tasks will be performed on the **paw-1** virtual machine that was deployed via the ARM template.

 ## Database Deployment

+1. On the **paw-1** virtual machine, open a Windows PowerShell window
-1. Run the following commands to create the database (type `yes` when prompted):
+2. Run the following commands to create the database (type `yes` when prompted):

     ```PowerShell
     cd C:\labfiles\microsoft-mysql-developer-guide\artifacts\sample-php-app

+    composer update

+    composer install

     php artisan config:clear